Courses and experience:

 My Background as a Psychologist

 I finished a bachelor in biological psychology and a master in neuropsychology and clinical psychology.
 I have done parts of my study in the Netherlands, the UK, Australia and in Belgium.
-I also studied cognitive behavioral therapy (CBT), Acceptance & commitment therapy (ACT), MBCT/ MBSR (mindfulness) and creative consciousness coaching.
-I have about 12 years experience as a psychologist and at the moment I work online with skype.
+I also studied cognitive behavioral therapy (CBT), Acceptance & commitment therapy (ACT), MBCT/ MBSR (mindfulness), EMDR and creative consciousness coaching.
+I have about 14 years experience as a psychologist and at the moment I work online with videocalls.
 In the past I have been working in a clinic that treats eating disorders (mainly binge eating), obesity and the related mental health issues.
 Before this I was working in a rehab for people with addictions, depressions, burnout and anxiety’s.
 I also have been teaching mental health related courses/ workshops to different age groups.

 Background as a mindfulness teacher